pierre-rouleau/about-erlang/README.rst

 `The Erlang Runtime System`_                            Written by Erik Stenman, this book focuses on tuning Erlang
                                                         installation and describes how Erlang works.

-`Learn X in Y minutes, where X=erlang`_                 Not a book, but a quick overview.

 **Erlang online Courses**
 `University of Kent`_ & FutureLearn  Erlang Courses     The following courses are available: